Stay in touch

 The Portfolio is focused on developed private equity markets: primarily continental Europe (39%), the UK (31%) and the US (26%).
 Investments in the Asia Pacific region represent 4% of value, which is primarily in developed Asian markets through ICG’s Asia Pacific subordinated debt and equity team, while there is minimal emerging markets exposure.
 In line with one of our strategic objectives, our weighting to the US has increased from 14% at the time of the move to ICG in 2016.
 Over the same period, the UK bias has reduced from 45%.
 We expect both of these trends to gain momentum as the benefits of being part of ICG’s global alternative asset manager platform are further realised.

 The Portfolio is weighted towards sectors that primarily have non-cyclical growth drivers, such as demographics, increasing regulation and the provision of “must-have” data.
 21% of the Portfolio is invested in healthcare and education and 16% in business services with the remainder of the portfolio broadly spread across the industrial (21%), consumer goods and services (14%), leisure (9%) and technology (10%) sectors.

 |Consumer goods and services||14|

 Attractive and well-balanced vintage year exposure

 The portfolio has an attractive maturity profile which balances near term realisation prospects with a strong pipeline of medium to longer term growth.
-Investments completed in 2014 or earlier, which are more likely to generate gains from realisations in the shorter term, represent 45% of the Portfolio.
-Against this, 55% of value is in investments made between 2015 and 2017, providing the Portfolio with medium to longer term growth as value created within these businesses translates into gains.
-Within the more mature holdings, relatively little value remains in companies acquired before 2008, with this category falling from 13% to 3% in the year.
+Investments completed in 2014 or earlier, which are more likely to generate gains from realisations in the shorter term, represent 43% of the Portfolio.
+Against this, 57% of value is in investments made between 2015 and 2018, providing the Portfolio with medium to longer term growth as value created within these businesses translates into gains.
+Within the more mature holdings, relatively little value remains in companies acquired before 2008, with this category representing less than 4% of the portfolio.